DataFire/Integrations/integrations/generated/azure_datalake_analytics_job/README.md

 ### Diagnostics
 * Diagnostics `object`: Error diagnostic information for failed jobs.
-  * columnNumber `integer`: The column where the error occured.
+  * columnNumber `integer`: The column where the error occurred.
   * end `integer`: The ending index of the error.
-  * lineNumber `integer`: The line number the error occured on.
+  * lineNumber `integer`: The line number the error occurred on.
   * message `string`: The error message.
   * severity `string` (values: Warning, Error, Info, SevereWarning, Deprecated, UserWarning): The severity of the error.
   * start `integer`: The starting index of the error.